Ron Whyte: Theater

-Playwrighting
+Playwriting

 While in San Francisco, Whyte wrote the first of more than a hundred playscripts and screenplays.
 At the Yale School of Drama in 1968, he wrote Welcome To Andromeda, a one-act play for two characters written.
 It was produced in workshop in 1969 at The American Place Theatre in New York before going on to an Off-Broadway production at the Cherry Lane Theatre in 1973.
 The work was named one of the Ten Best Plays of 1973 by Time magazine, which said of it: "The hero was almost totally paralyzed, but Ron Whyte's first play quivered with instinctual dramatic life."
 David Richards, theater critic for the Washington Star called Whyte "the most original dramatic voice since Edward Albee."
 Welcome To Andromeda was also performed at Postus-Teatret in Copenhagen, Denmark, and the Actors Theatre of Louisville in 1975.
 It was published in an acting edition by Samuel French.

 Whyte's first major theatrical production was the play-with-music or musical Horatio, based on the life and stories of Horatio Alger, with music by Broadway composer Mel Marvin.
 Horatio was produced at the Loretto-Hilton Theatre in St. Louis, Missouri, 1970; Arena Stage in Washington, D.C., 1974, and the American Conservatory Theater in San Francisco, 1976.

 He also wrote the autobiographical play-with-music Funeral March for a One-Man Band, with earlier versions including the title X: Notes on a Personal Mythology.
 Funeral March received its first Off-Broadway production at Westbeth Theatre Center in New York in 1978 and subsequent productions at the St. Nicholas Theatre in Chicago in 1979 and 1981.
 The 1979 Chicago production received four Joseph Jefferson Awards including Best Musical Production.
 The play had music again by Mel Marvin and was conceived in collaboration with H. Thomas Moore (Tom Moore).